Aquifer: Porous, karst, or fractured

 To properly manage an aquifer its properties must be understood.
 Many properties must be known to predict how an aquifer will respond to rainfall, drought, pumping, and contamination.
-Where and how much water enters the groundwater from rainfall and snowmelt?
-How fast and what direction does the groundwater travel?
-How much water leaves the ground as springs?
-How much water can be sustainably pumped out?
-How quickly will a contamination incident reach a well or spring?
+Considerations include where and how much water enters the groundwater from rainfall and snowmelt, how fast and in what direction the groundwater travels, and how much water leaves the ground as springs.
 Computer models can be used to test how accurately the understanding of the aquifer properties matches the actual aquifer performance.
 Environmental regulations require sites with potential sources of contamination to demonstrate that the hydrology has been characterized.

 Porous

 Porous aquifers typically occur in sand and sandstone.
-Porous aquifer properties depend on the depositional sedimentary environment and later natural cementation of the sand grains.
+Their properties depend on the depositional sedimentary environment and later natural cementation of the sand grains.
 The environment where a sand body was deposited controls the orientation of the sand grains, the horizontal and vertical variations, and the distribution of shale layers.
 Even thin shale layers are important barriers to groundwater flow.
 All these factors affect the porosity and permeability of sandy aquifers.

 Sandy deposits formed in shallow marine environments and in windblown sand dune environments have moderate to high permeability while sandy deposits formed in river environments have low to moderate permeability.
 Rainfall and snowmelt enter the groundwater where the aquifer is near the surface.
 Groundwater flow directions can be determined from potentiometric surface maps of water levels in wells and springs.
 Aquifer tests and well tests can be used with Darcy's law flow equations to determine the ability of a porous aquifer to convey water.

 Analyzing this type of information over an area gives an indication how much water can be pumped without overdrafting and how contamination will travel.
 In porous aquifers groundwater flows as slow seepage in pores between sand grains.
 A groundwater flow rate of 1 foot per day (0.3 m/d) is considered to be a high rate for porous aquifers, as illustrated by the water slowly seeping from sandstone in the accompanying image to the left.

 Porosity is important, but, alone, it does not determine a rock's ability to act as an aquifer.
-Areas of the Deccan Traps (a basaltic lava) in west central India are good examples of rock formations with high porosity but low permeability, which makes them poor aquifers.
+Areas of the Deccan Traps, a basaltic lava formation in west-central India, are examples of rock formations with high porosity but low permeability, making them poor aquifers.
 Similarly, the micro-porous (Upper Cretaceous) Chalk Group of south east England, although having a reasonably high porosity, has a low grain-to-grain permeability, with its good water-yielding characteristics mostly due to micro-fracturing and fissuring.